 The brush turkey on the left is Harold.
 He's an old friend and a good turkey because he doesn't come into the house yard and scratch out our plants and mulch.
 Every evening he comes to the paddock just outside the fence near the house when he's called (yes, he knows his name), and we feed him scraps and biscuits.
-On the right is Bad Turkey, she comes in the yard and scratches out the mulch and takes plants with it, in other words, she's very destructive.
+However, we also have another regular visitor - Bad Turkey.
+She comes in the yard and scratches out the mulch and takes plants with it, in other words, she's very destructive.

 For years, we've been covering the mulch with chicken wire and using it to surround herb plants, rose bushes, shrubs, and fruit trees.
 This creates a lot of work, especially when the garden needs weeding, and grass needs to be cleared away from the fruit trees.

 At the start of Spring we weeded and re-mulched the herb garden and remaining plants only to find that Bad Turkey began her usual destruction.
 Fed up with replacing the chicken wire, I searched the Internet for ways to deter brush turkeys (also known as bush or scrub turkeys), and saw a search result that mentioned putting teddy bears in the garden, but when I clicked on it I was taken to a 404 page with no information at all.
 So I searched again and found a comment in a forum about someone using teddy bears to scare turkeys off so thought I'd try it.

 Keen to get started, the first thing I did was take our little dog's old stuffed toys that he'd ripped apart and tie them to the fence.
 To my pure delight this worked, Bad Turkey stopped wrecking the herb garden.
 So the next time I went to town, I called in to the op-shop and bought three teddy bears.
 When I got home, I tied two to the fence and put one on a stake, which my husband hammered into the ground for me.